osai-ai/tensor-stream/README.md

 ## License

-TensorStream is LGPL-2.1 licensed, see LICENSE file for details.
+TensorStream is LGPL-2.1 licensed, see the [LICENSE](LICENSE) file for details.

 ### Used materials in samples